tomterryiv/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/deleting-a-lead-or-contact.md

 * "Delete Person" flow action: This only deletes a person in Marketo (an option to also delete them in Dynamics is not available).

-* If a lead is deleted in Marketo (but not in Dynamics) and is updated in Dynamics after that, it would create a new person in Marketo (same email address, new person ID).
+* If a lead is deleted in Marketo (but not in Dynamics) and is updated in Dynamics after that, it would not create a new person in Marketo.
+The reason is because the connector in Dynamics is looking for UPDATE to an existing record which doesn’t exist any longer, instead of a 'create' action.

 * If a lead is deleted in Dynamics (but not in Marketo) and then subsequently runs through the "Sync Person to Microsoft" flow action, it would create a new lead in Dynamics.